GD399-OSD/GD399-resources-readings/glossary.md

 PCB: A printed circuit board, the base of most electronics, generally consisting of a number of electronic components linked together to form certain types of circuits.

+Pdf Chain: a convenient addition to another small and useful tool, Pdftk.
+Allows users to merge, split, and make other modifications to multi-page pdf documents.

+Pdftk: A tool for merging several PDFs into one (among many, many other uses), for instance might be useful is merging PDFs from several smaller Scribus files rather than one large one...

 Pencil: 2D animation software with support for both vectors and rasters.
 Available for GNU/Linux, Mac OS X and Microsoft Windows.

 Perl: A popular programming language, often used for writing web applications.